joenano/rpscrape/README.md

 ### Settings

 The [user_settings.toml](https://github.com/joenano/rpscrape/blob/master/user_settings.toml) file contains the data fields that can be scraped.
 You can turn fields on and off by setting them true or false.
-The order of fields in that file will be the maintained in the output csv.
+The order of fields in that file will be maintained in the output csv.
 The [default_settings.toml](https://github.com/joenano/rpscrape/blob/master/default_settings.toml) file should not be edited, its there as a backup and to introduce any new fields without changing user settings.

 ![settings](https://i.postimg.cc/sDhG3SQT/settings.png)